 Water sports as a total package will cost you around Rs.1000 per person.

-Renting a two-wheeler will cost you about Rs.100 and up per vehicle.
+Renting a two-wheeler will cost you about Rs.100.

 Renting an “electric Toto” for a city tour will cost around Rs.500.

-Buying souvenirs and other pretty and attractive stuff will depend upon person to person and it cannot be included in this budged but do keep some extra money if you are an extensive shopper.
+Buying souvenirs and other pretty and attractive stuff will vary from person to person, and it cannot be included in this budget, However, do keep some extra money if you are an extensive shopper.

 Digha Travel Guide: Places for Sight Seeing